msaelices/mojo-websockets/README.md

 - **Compatibility**: API designed to be intuitive for developers familiar with the Python websockets library.
 - **Sans/IO Layer**: Implements a WebSocket Sans/IO layer pure Mojo and performs no I/O of its own.

+For a complete listing, see the [features](docs/features.md) document.

 ## Installation

 1. **Install [magic](https://docs.modular.com/magic#install-magic)**